honno/honno.github.io/_includes/home/main-text.md

     : [Source  (CRC)](https://github.com/Honno/metapp){: class='gh'}
     : [Article](https://blog.matthewbarber.io/2019/07/22/how-to-make-compressed-file-quines.html){: class='blog'}

-    A GZIP file that decompresses to itself, ad infinitum.
+    A GZIP file that decompresses an exact copy of itself, ad infinitum.
 Involved the creation of an abstract Lempel-Ziv program that self-expands, which was carefully translated into a DEFLATE compressed data stream using the built-in fixed Huffman alphabet.

     Also required designing a multiprocessing Python script that can find a self-referential CRC32 value.